camusicjunkie/PowerLFM/docs/Add-LFMConfiguration.md

 ```

 ### -SharedSecret
-Shared secret that is received with the API key.
+Shared secret that was created on Last.fm for a user and application.
+This is required for API calls that need to be signed.

 ```yaml
 Type: String